Union Internationale de Pentathlon Moderne

-The International Modern Pentathlon Union (Union Internationale de Pentathlon Moderne), commonly known by the acronym UIPM, has been the international governing body of modern pentathlon since its foundation in London in 1948.
+The International Modern Pentathlon Union (Union Internationale de Pentathlon Moderne), commonly known by its French acronym UIPM, has been the international governing body of modern pentathlon since its foundation in London in 1948.

-Its headquarters are in Monaco and it has 115 national federation members in 2018 and 133 members in 2024.
+Its headquarters are in Monaco and it has 131 members as of 2026.
 Modern pentathlon was introduced at the fifth Olympiad in Stockholm, Sweden, in 1912, comprising the contemporary sports of pistol shooting, fencing, swimming, horse riding and running, which embraced the spirit of its ancient counterpart.

 Sports

-UIPM also governs the multi-disciplinary sports Laser Run, Tetrathlon, Biathle, Triathle and World Schools Biathlon, which have been created as development sports aimed at growing global participation rates in UIPM sports and offering more athletes an entry point to modern pentathlon.
+UIPM also governs the multi-disciplinary sports laser run, tetrathlon, biathle, triathle and World Schools biathlon, which have been created as development sports aimed at growing global participation rates in UIPM sports and offering more athletes an entry point to modern pentathlon.
 UIPM is a member of the International Olympic Committee (IOC), the Global Organisation of International Sport Federations (GAISF) and the Federation of International University Sport (FISU), and since joining the International Paralympic Committee it has operated a para-sports programme.

 9 sports with first year played: